Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.6.2 =
+* Fixed issue if site doesn't have `administrator` role.
+* Fixed title for `Download` button.
+* Fixed issue when download cron crashes on any download error.
+* Added ability to reinstall custom cron jobs automatically.
+* Added links to translation edit page on translation widget (edit page).

 = 1.6.1 =
 * Improved upload to smartling flow when post doesn't have any revision.
 Before it required to submit post 2 times (the 1st submit created revision, the 2nd submitted post to smartling).
 Now it works seamles, you should not work does post have revisions or no